Japheth: Biblical descendants

-Geographic identifications for the sons of Noah (Flavius Josephus, c.
-100 AD); Japheth's sons shown in red.
+Geographic identifications of the sons of Noah, according to Flavius Josephus; Japheth's sons shown in red.

-In the Hebrew Bible, Japheth is ascribed seven sons: Gomer, Magog, Tiras, Javan, Meshech, Tubal, and Madai.
-According to the Roman–Jewish historian Flavius Josephus in Antiquities of the Jews, I.VI.122 (Whiston):
+In the Hebrew Bible, Japheth is ascribed seven sons: Gomer (גֹמֶר), Magog (מָגוֹג), Tiras (תִירָס), Javan (יָוָן), Meshech (מֶשֶׁךְ), Tubal (תֻבָל), and Madai (מָדַי).
+According to the Roman Jewish historian Flavius Josephus, the author of the historigraphical Antiquities of the Jews:

-Japhet, the son of Noah, had seven sons: they inhabited so, that, beginning at the mountains Taurus and Amanus, they proceeded along Asia, as far as the river Tanais (Don), and along Europe to Cádiz; and settling themselves on the lands which they light upon, which none had inhabited before, they called the nations by their own names.
+Japhet, the son of Noah, had seven sons: they inhabited so, that, beginning at the mountains Taurus and Amanus, they proceeded along Asia, as far as the river Tansis, and along Europe to Cádiz; and settling themselves on the lands which they light upon, which none had inhabited before, they called the nations by their own names.

-The Sefer haYashar ("Book of Jasher"), written by Talmudic rabbis in the 17th century, attributed some new names for Japheth's grandchildren which are not found in the Hebrew Bible, and provided a much more detailed genealogy.
-In the Jewish tradition, Abraham's wife Keturah is sometimes considered a descendant of Japheth.
+The midrashic Sefer haYashar (ספר הישר), not to be confused with the since-lost Book of Jasher mentioned in Joshua 10:13 and 2 Samuel 1:18, attributed some new names to Japheth's grandchildren that are not found in the Hebrew Bible and provided a much more detailed genealogy.
+In Jewish tradition, Abraham's wife Keturah is sometimes considered a descendant of Japheth.

 Europeans

-Shem, Ham, and Japheth, painting by James Tissot (between 1896 and 1902).
-Jewish Museum (Manhattan, New York).
-Japheth is on the right with Eurasian features.

-This T and O map, from the first printed version of Isidore's Etymologiae (Augsburg 1472), identifies the three known continents (Asia, Europe, and Africa) as respectively populated by descendants of Sem (Shem), Iafeth (Japheth), and Cham (Ham).
+This T and O map, from the first printed version of Isidore of Seville's Etymologiae (Augsburg 1472), identifies the three known continents (Asia, Europe, and Africa) as populated by descendants of Sem (Shem), Iafeth (Japheth), and Cham (Ham), respectively.